memfault/zero-to-main/README.md

-# Bootstrapping C applications on Cortex-M MCUs
+# Bootstrapping C (and rust) applications on Cortex-M MCUs

-Quick explorations of different ways to bootstrap a GNU C application on a cortex-M based MCU.
+Quick explorations of different ways to bootstrap a GNU C (or rust) application on a cortex-M based MCU.

 While the concepts apply broadly, these examples run on an Arduino M0 Pro (they